 If the member elects to use their certificate of protection to calculate their actual CARE benefits for the account and the reduction / restriction took place during the underpin period, you adjust the notional CARE balance in the same way that you adjust the actual benefits.

 See technical query 3 if the underpin date is when the member attains the final salary scheme normal retirement age.
-In the meantime, you will need to take a local decision as to how to proceed.
+In the meantime, you will need to take a local decision on how to proceed.

 How to calculate provisional underpin amounts